bewantbe/point-neuron-network-simulator/README.md

 * sp: network sparsity.
 * fr: neuron mean firing rate.
 * "Quiet Step": roughly a RK4 step, it means a call to neuron_model.NextStepSingleNeuronQuiet(), which may contain zero (when the neuron is fully in refractory period), one or two (spiked and awaked from refractory in one time step) calls to RK4 procedure.
+* (*) For "HH-GH-cont-syn" model, the "Quiet Step" is very different: it is the "Quiet Step" of the whole network (instead of single neuron), hence the cost of one step is different, roughly "c1 * n + c2 * n * n * sp".
 * Number of synaptic interaction is: T * n * n * sp * fr.
 Therefore the time cost can no smaller than this as n goes very large, for all listed simulators.
 * For SSC type simulators, if pr * dt * n * sp * fr * dt >> 1, then smaller dt can make the simulation faster.
 For the SSC-Sparse variation, replace n to n * sp.
 * The factor (0~1) in front of pr*dt relates to T, dt, fr and dynamics.
 For a very rough estimation, it is about 1 - n * fr * dt / 4.
 The more synchronous the network, the smaller the factor.